OmegaVVeapon/kopf-k8s-sidecar/README.md

 +      resources: ["configmaps", "secrets"]
 +      verbs: ["patch"]
 ```
-This is because the operator needs to `patch` the resources to add finalizers, see the [Resource deletion](#resource-deletion) section to learn more.
+The operator needs to `patch` resources to add a `kopf.zalando.org/last-handled-configuration` annotation which is used to handle [change detection](https://kopf.readthedocs.io/en/stable/configuration/?highlight=last-handled-configuration#change-detection).

 ## Configuration Environment Variables